-1) Nobody attorneys or lawyers will reach out to you for at least 30 days.
+1) No attorneys or lawyers will reach out to you for at least 30 days.

 No doubt the drafters of the Arkansas Rules of Professional Conduct understood this tumultuous sequence of events after a tragic accident.
 Rule 7.3 prohibits any lawyer solicitation of death claims within 30 days of death.
-Only Arkansas lawyers who have a “family, close personal, or prior professional relationship” with the deceased may discuss wrongful death claims in person with the deceased’s family.
+Only Arkansas lawyers who have a “family, close personal, or prior professional relationship” with the deceased may discuss wrongful death claims in person with the deceased’s family for the first 30 days after the death.
 While the rules have an apparently noble purpose of preventing the intrusion of strange lawyers into the lives of grieving family at a vulnerable time, the Arkansas rules governing wrongful death lawyers don’t necessarily protect the legal interests of the family.

 2) Evidence of what really happened disappears, is destroyed, or is forgotten quickly.

 Time begins to wear away at evidence immediately.
 Potential witnesses leave the scene.
 Faulty equipment or wrecked cars get scrapped.
 The insurance company or risk management department of the individual or company at fault will have investigators on the scene immediately.
-Their narrative of the accident takes hold in the minds of those present.
+An inaccurate narrative of the accident may take hold of the minds of those present.
 If your loved one was the victim, a case is already being built by the party at fault to minimize the damages to be paid to loved one’s estate.
 It’s business.
-Many large plaintiff attorney firms will send investigators to the scene of an accident for major disasters.
-If your loved one died in a major disaster, you should question any large plaintiff’s firm that contacts you whether they had anyone at the scene of accident before hiring them.
+Many large defendant’s attorney firms will send investigators to the scene of an accident for major disasters.
+If your loved one died in a major accident, you should get your own lawyer to the scene of the accident right away!

 3) There is a only a 30 day preference for will beneficiaries or heirs as personal representative/administrator/ of the estate.